cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 This will download the base box file (~500MB) and a custom configuration ([see it on Github](https://github.com/mycozycloud/cozy-setup/blob/master/dev/Vagrantfile)).
 Then the VM will be created.
-The whole process will take you about 15 minutes (depending on your internet connection and your computer).
+The whole process will take about 15 minutes (depending on your internet connection and your computer).

 Then you can start the VM and check that everything is running correctly.